How Long Does Cross Stitch Take? 40–200+ Hours (Realistic Guide)

 Reality check: A 200×200 pattern at 5 hours per week takes over 1.5 years.
 This is why so many ambitious projects end up in the UFO (unfinished object) pile.

 Most patterns aren't full coverage, though.
 If roughly half the design area is stitched, halve these numbers.
+Use the fabric calculator to know your finished size before you cut fabric—that way you can estimate time before committing to a project.

 The hidden time costs